cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 More remarkably, AI has drastically changed the way we value knowledge in the last few years.
 Everyone can now prompt an AI assistant (like ChatGPT) for free and get almost instant answers to practically any imaginable question.
-I believe AI represents an optimization shift in the way we search for human knowledge.
+I believe AI represents an optimization milestone in the way we search for human knowledge.
 The impact could be even more than what the Google search engine did in the early days of the internet.

 AI has made answers abundant and general knowledge intuitively accessible.